erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Export Results**

-To export the network go back to the `NETWORK` tab.
+To export the network, go back to the `NETWORK` tab.
 Click `EXPORT IMAGE` and choose an image format in the presented dialog.
-Press `DOWNLOAD` to download the image to your local disk. *For export of the current network or saving of the current state see full documentation under [Export and Save the Network](#export-and-save-network).*
+Press `DOWNLOAD` to download the image to your local disk. *For export of the current network or saving of the current state, see full documentation under [Export and Save the Network](#export-and-save-network).*